Asmi8/multi-agent-orchestration/README.md

 A multi‑agent system (MAS) is a setup where multiple independent agents (small programs, models, or components) work together to solve a task.
 Each agent has one job, and the system becomes powerful because these agents collaborate.

-Think of it like a team:
+Think of it like:

-One agent gathers information
+- One agent gathers information

-One agent retrieves documents
+- One agent retrieves documents

-One agent summarizes
+- One agent summarizes

-One agent analyzes sentiment
+- One agent analyzes sentiment

-One agent extracts keywords
+- One agent extracts keywords

-One agent plans the workflow
+- One agent plans the workflow

-One agent coordinates everything
+- One agent coordinates everything

 Instead of one big model doing everything, you break the task into specialized parts.